 - 1. In the fall of each year, the Board of Trustees shall organize and hold Regional Conferences at several locations across the country.
 These conferences shall involve members for the purpose of orienting them to the national and regional organization and developing mechanisms for local implementation of national policy actions set by the previous House of Delegates.
 Regions are encouraged to hold Regional Conferences at fully accessible locations, as defined by the Americans with Disabilities Act of 1990.
 (1997) - 2.
 During regional meetings at conferences, members of the region will provide feedback to the regional and associate trustees regarding their performance and responsiveness to the membership.
 Via the feedback given at the conference, the trustee and associate trustee can direct future action to meet the needs of the region. - 3.
-Regions I, II and III shall hold a joint conference to be hosted on a rotating schedule beginning with Region I in 1998, Region II in 1999, and Region III in 2000, and thereafter continuing to rotate through Regions I, II and III in that order.
-The AMSA funds for the three regions will be pooled and rotated to the hosting region.
-If one of the regions chooses to hold an additional convention out-of-turn, they shall not automatically receive funds from the pool.
-(1998)
+Regions I, II, and III as well as Regions V, VII, and IX shall hold joint conferences to be hosted on a rotating schedule.
+For the Region I, II, and III conference, the rotating schedule will begin with Region I in 2004, Region II in 2005, and Region III in 2006, and thereafter continuing to rotate through Regions I, II, and III in that order.
+For the Region V, VII, and IX conference, the rotating schedule will begin with Region V in 2003, Region VII in 2004, and Region IX in 2005, and thereafter continuing to rotate through Regions V, VII, IX, in that order.
+(2003)